DigitalQuinn/InfosecCompilation/README.md

 * [Zentral](https://github.com/zentralopensource/zentral) - combines osquery's powerful endpoint inventory features with a flexible notification and action framework.
 This enables one to identify and react to changes on OS X and Linux clients.

-#### Disk Image Creation Tools
+### Disk Image Creation Tools
 * [AccessData FTK Imager](https://accessdata.com/product-download/?/support/adownloads#FTKImager) - AccessData FTK Imager is a forensics tool whose main purpose is to preview recoverable data from a disk of any kind.
 FTK Imager can also acquire live memory and paging file on 32bit and 64bit systems.
 * [Bitscout](https://github.com/vitaly-kamluk/bitscout) - Bitscout by Vitaly Kamluk helps you build your fully-trusted customizable LiveCD/LiveUSB image to be used for remote digital forensics, or perhaps any other task of your choice.
 It is meant to be transparent and monitorable by the owner of the system, forensically sound, customizable and compact.
 * [GetData Forensic Imager](https://getdataforensics.com/product/fex-imager/) - GetData Forensic Imager is a Windows based program that will acquire, convert, or verify a forensic image in one of the following common forensic file formats.
 * [Guymager](https://guymager.sourceforge.io/) - Guymager is a free forensic imager for media acquisition on Linux.
 * [Magnet ACQUIRE](https://www.magnetforensics.com/resources/magnet-acquire/) - ACQUIRE by Magnet Forensics allows various types of disk acquisitions to be performed on Windows, Linux, and OS X as well as mobile operating systems.

-#### Evidence Collection Tools
+### Evidence Collection Tools
 * [Bulk_extractor](https://github.com/simsong/bulk_extractor) - bulk_extractor is a computer forensics tool that scans a disk image, a file, or a directory of files and extracts useful information without parsing the file system or file system structures.
 Because of ignoring the file system structure, the program distinguishes itself in terms of speed and thoroughness.
 * [Cold Disk Quick Response](https://github.com/orlikoski/CDQR) - uses a streamlined list of parsers to quickly analyze a forenisic image file, dd, E01, .vmdk, etc, and output nine reports.
 * [Ir-rescue](https://github.com/diogo-fernan/ir-rescue) -   -ir-rescue - is a Windows Batch script and a Unix Bash script to comprehensively collect host forensic data during incident response.
 * [Live Response Collection](https://www.brimorlabs.com/tools/) - The Live Response collection by BriMor Labs is an automated tool that collects volatile data from Windows, OSX, and   -nix based operating systems.

-#### Incident Management Tools
+### Incident Management Tools
 * [Cortex XSOAR](https://www.paloaltonetworks.com/cortex/xsoar) - Security orchestration tool.
 Formerly Demisto community edition.
 Offers full Incident lifecycle management, Incident Closure Reports, team assignments and collaboration, and many integrations to enhance automations, like Active Directory, PagerDuty, Jira and much more.
 * [CyberCPR](https://www.cybercpr.com) - A community and commercial incident management tool with Need-to-Know built in to support GDPR compliance while handling sensitive incidents.
 * [Cyphon](https://www.cyphon.io/) - Cyphon eliminates the headaches of incident management by streamlining a multitude of related tasks through a single platform.
 It receives, processes and triages events to provide an all-encompassing solution for your analytic workflow — aggregating data, bundling and prioritizing alerts, and empowering analysts to investigate and document incidents.
 * [FIR](https://github.com/certsocietegenerale/FIR/) - Fast Incident Response, FIR, is an cybersecurity incident management platform designed with agility and speed in mind.
 It allows for easy creation, tracking, and reporting of cybersecurity incidents and is useful for CSIRTs, CERTs and SOCs alike.
 * [RTIR](https://bestpractical.com/rtir/) - Request Tracker for Incident Response, RTIR, is the premier open source incident handling system targeted for computer security teams.
 We worked with over a dozen CERT and CSIRT teams around the world to help you handle the ever-increasing volume of incident reports.
 RTIR builds on all the features of Request Tracker.
 * [SCOT](https://getscot.sandia.gov/) - Sandia Cyber Omni Tracker, SCOT, is an Incident Response collaboration and knowledge capture tool focused on flexibility and ease of use.
 Our goal is to add value to the incident response process without burdening the user.
 * [Threat_note](https://github.com/DefensePointSecurity/threat_note) - A lightweight investigation notebook that allows security researchers the ability to register and retrieve indicators related to their research.

+#### Incident Response Playbooks
+* [IR Workflow Gallery](https://www.incidentresponse.com/playbooks/) - Different generic incident response workflows, e.g. for malware outbreak, data theft, unauthorized access,...
+Every workflow constists of seven steps: prepare, detect, analyze, contain, eradicate, recover, post-incident handling.
+* [IRM](https://github.com/certsocietegenerale/IRM) - Incident Response Methodologies by CERT Societe Generale.
+* [PagerDuty Incident Response Documentation](https://github.com/PagerDuty/incident-response-docs) - Documents that describe parts of the PagerDuty Incident Response process.
+It provides information not only on preparing for an incident, but also what to do during and after.

-#### Linux Forensics Distributions
+### Linux Forensics Distributions
 * [ADIA](https://forensics.cert.org/#ADIA) - The Appliance for Digital Investigation and Analysis, ADIA, is a VMware-based appliance used for digital investigation and acquisition and is built entirely from public domain software.
 Among the tools contained in ADIA are Autopsy, the Sleuth Kit, the Digital Forensics Framework, log2timeline, Xplico, and Wireshark.
 Most of the system maintenance uses Webmin.
 It is designed for small-to-medium sized digital investigations and acquisitions.
 The appliance runs under Linux, Windows, and Mac OS.
 Both i386 32-bit and x86_64 versions are available.
 * [CAINE](https://www.caine-live.net/index.html) - The Computer Aided Investigative Environment, CAINE, contains numerous tools that help investigators during their analysis, including forensic evidence collection.
 * [CCF-VM](https://github.com/orlikoski/Skadi) - CyLR CDQR Forensics Virtual Machine, CCF-VM: An all-in-one solution to parsing collected data, making it easily searchable with built-in common searches, enable searching of single and multiple hosts simultaneously.
 * [DEFT](http://na.mirror.garr.it/mirrors/deft/) - The Digital Evidence & Forensics Toolkit, DEFT, is a Linux distribution made for computer forensic evidence collection.
 It comes bundled with the Digital Advanced Response Toolkit, DART, for Windows.
 A light version of DEFT, called DEFT Zero, is also available, which is focused primarily on forensically sound evidence collection.
 * [NST - Network Security Toolkit](https://sourceforge.net/projects/nst/files/latest/download?source=files) - Linux distribution that includes a vast collection of best-of-breed open source network security applications useful to the network security professional.
 * [PALADIN](https://sumuri.com/software/paladin/) - PALADIN is a modified Linux distribution to perform various forenics task in a forensically sound manner.
 It comes with many open source forensics tools included.
 * [Security Onion](https://github.com/Security-Onion-Solutions/security-onion) - Security Onion is a special Linux distro aimed at network security monitoring featuring advanced analysis tools.
 * [SIFT Workstation](http://digital-forensics.sans.org/community/downloads) - The SANS Investigative Forensic Toolkit, SIFT, Workstation demonstrates that advanced incident response capabilities and deep dive digital forensic techniques to intrusions can be accomplished using cutting-edge open-source tools that are freely available and frequently updated.

 #### Linux Evidence Collection
 * [FastIR Collector Linux](https://github.com/SekoiaLab/Fastir_Collector_Linux) - FastIR for Linux collects different artefacts on live Linux and records the results in csv files.

 #### Log Analysis Tools
 * [Logdissect](https://github.com/dogoncouch/logdissect) - A CLI utility and Python API for analyzing log files and other data.
 * [Lorg](https://github.com/jensvoid/lorg) - a tool for advanced HTTPD logfile security analysis and forensics.

-#### OSX Evidence Collection
+### OSX Evidence Collection
 * [Knockknock](https://wiert.me/2020/02/10/github-synack-knockknock-whos-there/) - Displays persistent items, scripts, commands, binaries, etc., that are set to execute automatically on OSX.
 * [Mac_apt - macOS Artifact Parsing Tool](https://github.com/ydkhatri/mac_apt) - Plugin based forensics framework for quick mac triage that works on live machines, disk images or individual artifact files.
 * [OSX Auditor](https://github.com/jipegit/OSXAuditor) - OSX Auditor is a free Mac OS X computer forensics tool.
 * [OSX Collector](https://github.com/yelp/osxcollector) - An OSX Auditor offshoot for live response.

-#### Incident Response Playbooks

-  * [IR Workflow Gallery](https://www.incidentresponse.com/playbooks/) - Different generic incident response workflows, e.g. for malware outbreak, data theft, unauthorized access,...
-Every workflow constists of seven steps: prepare, detect, analyze, contain, eradicate, recover, post-incident handling.
-  * [IRM](https://github.com/certsocietegenerale/IRM) - Incident Response Methodologies by CERT Societe Generale.
-  * [PagerDuty Incident Response Documentation](https://github.com/PagerDuty/incident-response-docs) - Documents that describe parts of the PagerDuty Incident Response process.
-It provides information not only on preparing for an incident, but also what to do during and after.

-#### Process Dump Tools
+### Process Dump Tools
 * [Microsoft User Mode Process Dumping](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/user-mode-dump-files) - User mode process dumping guide.
 * [PMDump](https://vidstromlabs.com/freetools/pmdump/) - PMDump is a tool that lets you dump the memory contents of a process to a file without stopping the process.

-#### Honeypot Tools
+### Honeypot Tools
 * [bap - Basic Authentication honeyPot](https://github.com/bjeborn/basic-auth-pot/) - HTTP basic authentication web service honeypot.
 * [conpot](https://github.com/mushorg/conpot/) - ICS/SCADA honeypot.
 * [Cowrie Docker](https://github.com/cowrie/docker-cowrie) - Docker version of Cowrie, SSH/Telnet honeypot.